 - A follow-up e-mail will be sent to the alleged violator to confirm the outcome of the hearing

-- In the case of a Tier 2 hearing, the student will receive the process for appeal request in the hearing decision notification.
+- In the case of a Tier 2 hearing, the student will receive the process for appeal requests with the hearing decision notification.

 - A copy of the outcome notice will be placed in the student’s conduct file.